Wall Street Praises Okta Inc. (OKTA) After Recent Earnings Report

-Okta Inc. (NASDAQ:OKTA) went up by 3.34% from its latest closing price compared to the recent 1-year high of $276.30.
-The company’s stock price has collected -5.00% of loss in the last five trading sessions.
+Okta Inc. (NASDAQ:OKTA) went down by -3.94% from its latest closing price compared to the recent 1-year high of $276.30.
+The company’s stock price has collected -3.96% of loss in the last five trading sessions.
 The Wall Street Journal reported on 03/24/22 that Corrections & Amplifications

 Is It Worth Investing in Okta Inc. (NASDAQ :OKTA) Right Now?